sgsellan/developability-of-heightfields/README.md

 [sgsellan@cs.toronto.edu](mailto:sgsellan@cs.toronto.edu) if you find any issues or bugs in this code, or you struggle to run it in any way.

+## Graphics Replicability Stamp Initiative
+We, the authors, hereby give the Graphics Replicability Stamp Initiative and its reviewers permission to review the code and advertise the review publicly after the stamp is approved.